paypal/skipto/README.md

 ```

 ### Notes
-*  Most parameters are optional.
+*  Parameters are optional.
 *  SkipTo can be attached to any element on the page (see the "attachElement" parameter). if no "attachElement" is found, the script will be attached as the first element after body.
-*  When the custom class is specified (see the customClass parameter), the user can override the style, EG
+*  When the custom class is specified (see the customClass parameter), the user can override the style:

 ```CSS
 .skipTo.MyCustomClass {